Are you thinking of renting a car in Olbia? Great idea! This post will explain everything you need to know to rent a car in Olbia.

 Where to park your car in Olbia

-One of the biggest hassles of driving inside any city in the world is finding a parking spot, and the same goes for Olbia.
+One of the biggest hassles when you rent a car in Olbia is driving inside the city and finding a parking spot.
 Free parking might be sometimes difficult to find, so make sure to ask your hotel if they have a recommended parking space, or if they can suggest where to park.

 You will find a free, large parking lot almost in front of the Grand Hotel President Olbia, and by the Molo Brin.
 Not far from there, you will have the Parcheggio Isola Bianca that also has plenty of space.
 Parcheggio Piramidi is closer to the historic center, but can get full easily.